 Step 2.
 Log in to your Google account that is connected to your business’s YouTube channel.
 You do not want to connect your personal YouTube account to your DSS account.

 Step 3.
 From the left side menu, choose My Channel.
 If your account is not set up, you will see a prompt to create a page.
 See our article on to how to set up your YouTube channel.
 If the account is set up correctly, you will see a typical YouTube channel like this:

 NOTE: Be sure to pay attention to which account you have connected to your YouTube page.
 This should be your business YouTube channel, and not a personal account.

 Step 4.
-Now, in the same browser, login to DSS and select YouTube Credentials from the menu on the left: Control Panel > Options > YouTube Credentials.
+Now, in the same browser, open another tab and log in to DSS and select YouTube Credentials from the menu on the left: Content> Videos > YouTube Credentials.

 Step 5.
-Next, access your Google API Console here: https://console.developers.google.com/project.
+Next, in a third tab, access your Google API Console here: https://console.developers.google.com/project.
 If you have never connected any APIs, the console will be blank.
 In the left panel, you will be asked to create a project.

 If you do have existing connected APIs, you will want to select the Create Project button from the top left of the screen.
 Click that button to create a project.